Talking About Biblical Faith

 The phrase, “Faith is not wishing,” helps us remember that biblical faith is confidence based on evidence.

-So anyway, if we did this again, I’d supplement the ice cream I talked about in my previous post with having kids blow out birthday candles on cupcakes to help us remember that faith isn’t wishing.
-The learning team had a lot of fun working on their project.
-I also think they overdid the glitter, but that’s just me!
+If we did this again, I’d supplement the ice cream I talked about in my previous post with having kids blow out birthday candles on cupcakes to help us remember that faith isn’t wishing.
+The learning team had a lot of fun working on their project, even tough I think they overdid the glitter a bit!

-Teaching tip: Incorporating cake and ice cream into your lessons can help students discuss relativism and clarify the biblical view of faith in a fun and memorable way.
+Teaching tip: Incorporating cake and ice cream into your apologetics lessons for teenagers can help them discuss relativism and clarify the biblical view of faith in a fun and memorable way.